Lucy + Jorge Orta

 Homo Mondialis

-Exploring traditional vernacular and state-of-the art digital weaving, the resulting dwelling sculpture imagined by Lucy Orta, is constructed from nine immense patterned tapestry panels woven at the TextielLab, Tilburg.
-The tapestries tell the story of a world drastically altered by climate change, merging histories past-present-future, passing through immense jungles and desert landscapes where scarcity of resources results in conflict, yet from whose ruins emerge alternative forms of life, with new ways of living and being.
+Using traditional vernacular and state-of-the art digital weaving, this dwelling sculpture imagined by Lucy Orta, is constructed from nine immense patterned tapestry panels woven at the TextielLab, Tilburg.
+The tapestries tell the story of a world drastically altered by climate change, merging histories of past-present-future, passing through dense jungles and desert landscapes where scarcity of resources results in conflict, yet from whose ruins emerge alternative forms of life, with new ways of living and being.

 Dates